 About

-Alice Barnes is an award-winning jewellery designer and maker.
-She draws complex beauty from the simplest of forms to make elegant, contemporary jewellery with meticulous attention to detail.
-Her work is influenced by the cuts, folds and repetition used in paper art, and draws on lines, angles and repetitive shapes for inspiration.
+Alice Barnes is an award-winning jewellery designer and maker based in Brighton on the south coast of England.
+She draws complex beauty from the simplest of forms to make elegant, contemporary jewellery collections & bespoke items with meticulous attention to detail.
+Her work is influenced by the cuts, folds and repetition used in paper art, and draws on lines, angles and repetitive geometric shapes for inspiration.
+Her work has been sold all over the world via exhibitions and through esteemed galleries such as The British Museum.

 Alice Barnes portrait